jcreeno77/JARS-Ai-TakeHome/README.md

 <b>With more time I would:</b>
 -Cleanup UI more, add an embossed / depth window to display the character
--Add UI the functionality to support 100's of more animations (scrollbar, more filtering options like search)
+-Add UI functionality to support 100's of animations (such as a scrollbar or more filtering options like search)
 -Would do some profiling and optimization for handling loading of animations
 -Optimize UI Element scaling and sizing
 -Order some things in scene a bit better